 You can always opt for a native chatbot – a chatbot built directly within your website or app.

 However, in this case, you will be getting your very own chatbot independent of any third parties.
-And, goes without saying, in this case, you are in no way limited in customization – the bot will have the style, format, and structure that you choose.
+And, goes without saying, in this case, you are in no way limited in customization – the chatbot will have the style, format, and structure that you choose.

 Lemonade, an insurance company, offering its products and services online, implemented a native chatbot in its mobile app.
 This AI-based chatbot can both issue insurance policies to new customers and settle claims by the previously issued policies.